-News headlines regularly share stories of massive windfall profits — and terrible losses — at hedge funds.
-With so much money moving around, and so many millionaires and billionaires using the funds to grow their wealth, you may be interested getting a piece of the action.
-New investors are absolutely able to buy into a hedge fund, but it is not as simple as investing in a stock or ETF.
-Here is a review of how hedge funds work, whether you may qualify, and if you should invest.
+You may have seen news headlines sharing stories of massive windfall profits and terrible losses with hedge funds.
+With so much money being moved around and so many people using the funds to grow their wealth, you may have wondered how to get in on a piece of the action.
+New investors are able to buy into a hedge fund, but it is not as simple as putting money into a stock or ETF.
+Learn how hedge funds work, whether you can invest in one, and if you should invest.

 What Is a Hedge Fund?

-A hedge fund works similarly to a mutual fund, but does not have the same restrictions on how managers can invest fund assets.
+A hedge fund works similarly to a mutual fund but does not have the same restrictions on how managers can invest fund assets.
 Unlike a mutual fund, investors cannot easily buy into or sell positions in a hedge fund.
-Hedge funds are generally open-ended and allow additional investments or withdrawals on a monthly or quarterly basis.
+In most cases, hedge funds are open-ended and allow investments or withdrawals on a monthly or quarterly basis.

-Hedge funds can invest in nearly any asset class, including risky short-sales, real estate, equities, buying and selling entire companies, or following a specific investment principle or guideline.
-Many members of the Billionaire Club made their money as hedge fund managers, including George Soros, David Einhorn, Bill Ackman, John Paulson, and a handful of others.
+Hedge funds can invest in nearly any asset class.
+This includes risky short-sales, real estate, equities, buying and selling entire firms, or using a specific investment ethic or rule.
+Many members of the Billionaire Club made their money as hedge fund managers.
+Members of this elite club include George Soros, David Einhorn, Bill Ackman, John Paulson, and a handful of other well-known wealthy people.

 Rules to Protect Inexperienced Investors

-There are no specific rules forbidding new investors from putting money into a hedge fund.
-The big hurdle new investors have to overcome is to qualify under Securities and Exchange Commission (SEC) rules as an accredited investor.
+No specific rules forbid new investors from putting money into a hedge fund.
+The big hurdle new investors have to overcome is to qualify under the Securities and Exchange Commission (SEC) rules as an accredited investor.

-To qualify as an accredited investor, you must have an income of at least $200,000 (or $300,000 including a spouse) in each of the two past years and expect the same for the current year or have a net worth over $1 million (alone or including a spouse) excluding the value of a primary residence.
-If you do not meet these rules, you do not qualify to invest in hedge funds regardless of your investment experience.
+To qualify as an accredited investor, you must have an income of at least $200,000 in each of the past two years.
+This bumps up to $300,000 if you include a spouse's income.
+You must expect the same for the current year or have a net worth over $1 million, excluding the value of a primary residence.
+If you do not meet these rules, you do not qualify to invest in hedge funds no matter how much experience you have with investments.

 Accredited investor rules are not limited to hedge funds.
-They apply to most any “private placement” investments that are not open to the public on a major stock market or exchange.
-To buy regular stocks, bonds, and other investments, you just need the cash to cover the investment.
+They apply to most any private placement investments that are not open to the public on a major stock market or exchange.
+To buy regular stocks, bonds, and other investments, you need the cash to cover the investment.
 To invest in private placements, you must meet the accredited investor threshold.

-Finally, note that many hedge funds require more than just meeting the accredited investor threshold, with minimum account requirements that put their funds out of reach for all but the richest investors.
-But the accredited investor threshold is the only legal requirement for investing in a hedge fund.
+Many hedge funds require more than just meeting the accredited investor threshold.
+Most have minimum account rules that put their funds out of reach for all but the richest people.

 Just Because You Can, Doesn’t Mean You Should